hannutt/MsgBoard/README.md

 CSS

 With the help of the CSS-flex feature, 3 messages are always displayed in one line.
 After three messages, a new line starts for other messages.
 The CSS hover selector is used with paragraph tags to change the background color.
 If the user does not like the hover effect, it can be turned off by clicking the checkbox.
 Then the state variable changes to a different div class that doesn't have a hover selector.

+The login page has CSS animations.
+When the login pages load, the background of the login button changes from blue to yellow and back to blue.
+This is done with CSS animation and keyframe properties